gosooo/ref/sre-docker.md

-How to use an entrypoint script to initialize container data at runtime
+How to use an [entrypoint][link-001] script to initialize container data at runtime

 create a `vi docker-entrypoint.sh`